-While you’re busy making plans for the future, the realisation that your primary and secondary school life is over will no doubt begin to seep in.
+While you’re busy making plans for the future, the realisation that your primary and secondary school life is over for good will no doubt begin to seep in.

-If these feelings of anxiety and nostalgia are starting to hit home, the first thing you need to do is breathe.
-Take a deep breath.
+If these feelings of anxiety and nostalgia are starting to hit home, the first thing you need to do is take a deep breath.

 Read these tips if you’re struggling to deal with the realisation that you’re not going back to school.

 Start the practice of keeping in touch with friends now

 You’re used to seeing each other every day but now everything's going to change.
 It’s very common to drift apart from a few friends once school is over, so setting up some good communication habits now will certainly help reduce any heartache down the track.

 Facetime each other, write letters to each other, email, Instagram message, instant message, Facebook, Twitter, whatever works best for you.
 Choose something that will become an easy, effortless habit.
 It’s worth it to maintain relationships with people you love.

 Don’t live in the past